 When an organization fails to develop potential leaders within, it also misses key opportunities for growth.
 Lack of leadership results in low morale, high employee turnover, absenteeism, low productivity, and other issues.

-Future leaders gravitate toward companies that offer training and development.
+Future leaders gravitate toward companies that offer training and development although they can gain leadership skills with an organizational leadership degree as well.
 It could be formal training programs, mentoring opportunities, or collaboration with higher-ups or other teams.
 However, it seems that organizations have yet to take advantage of such a drive from their employees.

 For example, 63% of Millennials say that their employers are not helping them develop their leadership skills (Human Resources Professionals Association, 2016).
 Furthermore, 71% of Millennials who are planning to leave their company within two years cite this deficiency.